 Try the best cupcakes in NYC

 The cupcake scene has gotten a lot more crowded since Magnolia’s Sex and the City-spurred ascent to superstardom in the ’90s, but this Bleecker Street favorite still holds its own.
-Combining the shop’s two most popular—and decadent—desserts, the banana pudding cupcake debuted last year and is easily the bakery’s best.
-A light vanilla cake filled with banana curd and topped with banana cream and a crunchy vanilla wafer, it’s a slamdunk. $3.50
+Combining the shop’s two most popular—and decadent—desserts, the banana pudding cupcake can only be ordered ahead, but it's easily the bakery’s best.
+A light vanilla cake filled with banana curd and topped with banana cream and a crunchy vanilla wafer, it’s a slamdunk.

 This hidden-away Ridgewood gem is one of the city’s best-kept cupcake secrets.
 Offering a mix of classic (red velvet, lemon curd) and trendy (salted caramel, cookies ‘n’ cream) flavors, its most enticing cupcake is the coconut cream, a moist vanilla cake piped with plenty of rich vanilla frosting and finished with a generous shower of sweet flaked coconut.

 This Chi-town import is deservedly beloved for its signature filled cupcakes hiding soft centers of ganache, fruit curds and more.
 Its craveable crème brûlée cupcake is a soft vanilla cake filled with delicate burnt caramel custard, with an unusual frosting-free dome of crackly caramelized sugar and fresh berries.

 Opened by one of Magnolia Bakery’s founding partners, this adorably old-fashioned bakery courses with cupcake knowledge.
 Its bright, festive cupcakes channel childhood nostalgia, in mostly-classic flavors like double vanilla, double chocolate and lemon.
 Our favorite is the slightly more of-the-times salted caramel, a dulce de leche cake swirled with caramel buttercream and crunchy flakes of sea salt.